 It is asserted that in current PLT anchor software, it is possible that when IBC flag is signaled, the PLT flag still needs to be signaled.
 So it appears to be some redundancy there.

-Recommendation: include this syntax change into the base PLT software.
+Recommendation: include this syntax change into the base PLT software, in next CE.

 JVET-N0701 Crosscheck of JVET-N0258 (CE8-related: Palette Mode Coding) [T.-S. Chang (Alibaba)] [miss] [late]